Lexus NX 300h interior & comfort

-Moving up to the NX F-Sport brings a heated leather steering wheel, exterior styling details and leather front seats, plus blind-spot monitoring and rear cross-traffic alert.
+Moving up to the NX F-Sport brings sportier exterior styling details and exclusive leather front seats, plus blind-spot monitoring and rear cross-traffic alert.
 The model also comes with a powered tailgate, wireless charging and triple-beam LED headlights.
 The range-topping Takumi version, meanwhile, adds a panoramic roof, heated and ventilated front seats, a 360-degree camera, head-up display, leather upholstery and a 14-speaker Mark Levinson stereo.

 Option packs include the Takumi Pack, which adds much of the Takumi trim level's equipment to the F Sport.
 It comprises adaptive variable suspension, the Mark Levinson stereo, 360-degree camera, head-up display and a panoramic roof or normal sunroof.
 The panoramic roof is available separately, too.

 The optional 10.3-inch infotainment screen in the NX 300h looks the part, but it’s not nearly as nice in operation as rivals from BMW or Audi.
 It’s controlled by a touchpad on the centre console, which is frustratingly awkward to use, and the menus and graphics on the system itself can be confusing, too.
 Thankfully, the 2022 NX will get rid of this for a touchscreen that operates in a more conventional fashion.